Help more disabled people race sailboats independently: donate here

 Fairwinds Art Exhibition

-‘Fairwinds’, a new art exhibition planned this spring will bring together nine acclaimed artists from the Isle of Wight for the first time and raise funds for sailors with physical and sensory disabilities.
+‘Fairwinds’, a the third edition of sustainable art exhibition for the Isle of Wight.
+Bringing together thirteen acclaimed artists from the Island to raise funds for sailors with physical and sensory disabilities.

 Supporting local artists